moisesmember/moisesmember/README.md

 🧑‍💼
 I worked at the [Adventist Hospital of Manaus](http://ham.org.br/) as a Systems Development Analyst.

+🧑‍💼
-I currently work at the [Creathus Instituto de Tecnologia da Amazônia](https://www.creathus.org.br/) as a Systems Development Analyst.
+I currently work at the [Creathus Instituto de Tecnologia da Amazônia](https://www.creathus.org.br/) as a Software Developer PL II.

 ### 🧑‍🎓 Education